circleci/circleci-docs/jekyll/_cci2/add-ssh-key.md

 1. To check out code from version control systems.
 2. To enable running processes to access other services.

+If you are adding an SSH key for the first reason, refer to the [GitHub and Bitbucket Integration](https://circleci.com/docs/2.0/gh-bb-integration/#enable-your-project-to-check-out-additional-private-repositories) document.
+Otherwise, follow the steps below to add an SSH key to your project.

 ## Steps

 1. In the CircleCI application,